Australia’s Outback Off the Beaten Path: Go for Chillagoe!

 Road safety Australia/your country

-In its heyday during the first decades of the 1900s Chillagoe had about 10,000 inhabitants, 13 hotels, 2 newspapers and a hospital.
-Today the population is just a couple of hundreds – and the town is now a small tourist destination.
-There is a primary school, a hospital, 3 caravan parks, 2 hotels and other accommodation plus a mining museum (Chillagoe Historical Centre) with artefacts relating to the local history.
+In its heyday during the first decades of the 1900s, Chillagoe had about 10,000 inhabitants, 13 hotels, two newspapers and a hospital.
+Today, the population is just a few hundred – and the town is now a small tourist destination.
+There is a primary school, a hospital, three caravan parks, two hotels and other accommodations, plus a mining museum (Chillagoe Historical Centre) with artefacts relating to the local history.
 Annual events are races at the racecourse and a rodeo.

-The slag heaps are also still visible as a dark, flat terrain next to the smelters.
-It is accumulation of waste produced by the melting process.
+The slag heaps are still visible as a dark, flat terrain beside the smelters.
+It is an accumulation of waste produced by the melting process.
 The slag was brought to this place by horse-drawn trolleys.
-In several places around the area and in Chillagoe you will still find the old rails.
+You will still find the old rails at several locations around Chillagoe.

-The life in the mining camp was tough.
-Water was short, snakes invaded the houses, dingos took the goats and goannas took the eggs of the hens.
-The miners’ life was unarguably tougher than the superintendent’s life.
-His impressive house stood on a rise with a view to the mining activities and production.
+Life in the mining camp was tough.
+Water was short, snakes invaded the houses, dingos took the goats, and goannas took the hen eggs.
+The miners’ lives were unarguably harsher than the superintendent’s life.
+His impressive house stood on the rise with a view of the mining activities and production.

-There are six caves you can visit: The Archways, Pompeii Cave, Bauhinia Cave, Donna Cave, Trezkinn Cave and Royal Arch.
-The first three can be explored as self-guided tours and the last three require a ranger-guided tour (which for each of the caves is provided on a daily basis).
-During your visit you will learn how the subterranean world was formed over hundreds of millions of years.
-400 million years ago limestone and coral reef beds were deposited here by the sea, leaving traces of fossilised corals for the future.
-Now they appear as impressive rocks in Australia’s outback.
+There are six caves to visit: The Archways, Pompeii Cave, Bauhinia Cave, Donna Cave, Trezkinn Cave and Royal Arch.
+The first three can be explored as self-guided tours, and the last three require a ranger-guided tour (which for each of the caves is provided daily).
+You will learn how the underground world was formed over hundreds of millions of years.
+Four hundred million years ago, limestone and coral reef beds were deposited here by the sea, leaving traces of fossilised corals for the future.
+Today, they appear as impressive rocks in Australia’s outback.

-With time the limestone dissolved, leaving passages and caverns behind, as well as forming the present stalagmites and stalactites.
+Over time, the limestone dissolved, leaving passages and caverns behind and forming the present stalagmites and stalactites.
 Today, the caves are home to a diversity of insects, spiders and bats – besides being a location for finding fossilised animals.

-Check out the cave descriptions below to judge if you are adequately fit and ready for the experiences.
-Notice that for the self-guided walks you should bring both torches, water and preferably a first-aid kit in the (unlikely) event of incidents.
+Check out the cave descriptions below to judge if you are adequately fit and ready for the experience.
+Notice that for the self-guided walks, you should bring both torches, water and preferably a first-aid kit in the (unlikely) event of incidents.

 Donna Cave